tipsijadav610/Map-Reduce-Implementation/README.md

 It should output: <Year-Month, Number of Requests, Download Size> for every months like Dec-2016, Jan-2017, and so!

 ## Task 4
-Create another Map Reduce program that lists Timestamp, URL for which http response status has been 404.
+Create another Map Reduce program that lists Timestamp, URL for which http response status has been 404 from the web access log file